 A high-quality backpack is a long-term traveler’s best friend.
 It’s literally their “house” and needs to be strong enough to take endless beatings.
 (Imagine lugging a heavy load around the world with a broken strap…not fun).

-I personally use the old version of the Osprey Farpoint 70, and over the past 4 years of rough use, it has proven virtually indestructible.
+Before switching to carry-on only, I used the old version of the Osprey Farpoint 70 for over 6 years of rough use.
+It has proven virtually indestructible.

 #3.)
 Shacke Pak Packing Cubes

 Traveling without packing cubes can be an organizational nightmare.
 It’s one of the biggest rookie packing mistakes.

 If you’re looking for a great gift for someone traveling abroad, especially if that someone has never done a big trip before—these packing cubes will save them loads of frustration and headaches.

 An alternative to the traditional Shacke packing cubes above are the new Eagle Creek COMPRESSION packing cubes.